svmakarychev/Matrix-Completion/README.md

 Our task is to implement different algorithms of matrix completion and test them on different datasets, using different metrics.

-For more detailes see report.
+For more detailes see Project report.pdf

 Members of the team:
 Sergey Makarychev,